School Library

 Parents and carers should contact school on 01228 404769, or via email on attendance@newman.cumbria.sch.uk by 9.00am EVERY day their child is absent.

-If you would like to speak to a member of staff regarding your child's attendance please contact their Form Tutor for an appointment.
+If you would like to speak to a member of staff regarding your child's attendance please contact the attendance team.
 General queries can be made via the contact details above.

 Reporting Absences